David-Jampana-Abraham-Luther/Affordable-Housing-Chicago-Analysis/README.md

 David Jampana Abraham Luther

-✨ Why This Matters
+✨ Why It Matters
-This project demonstrates how data science can address urban housing challenges, offering actionable insights for policymakers and nonprofits.
+By combining data science and urban policy, this project showcases how analytics can help identify housing inequities and promote more inclusive urban development strategies.